defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/diagrams-and-formulae/index.md

 {{< tab header="Site configuration file:" disabled=true />}}
 {{< tab header="hugo.toml" lang="toml" >}}
 [params.katex]

 # enable/disable KaTeX support

 enable = true

 # Element(s) scanned by auto render extension.
 Default: document.body

 html_dom_element = "document.body"

 [params.katex.options]

 # If true (the default), KaTeX will throw a ParseError when it encounters an

 # unsupported command or invalid LaTeX.
 If false, KaTeX will render unsupported

 # commands as text, and render invalid LaTeX as its source code with hover text

-# giving the error, in the color given by errorColor.
+# giving the error, in the color given by errorColor

 throwOnError = false
 errorColor = "#CD5C5C"

 # This is a list of delimiters to look for math, processed in the same order as

 # the list.
-Each delimiter has three properties:
+Each delimiter has three properties

-#   left:    A string which starts the math expression (i.e. the left delimiter).
+# left:    A string which starts the math expression (i.e. the left delimiter)

-#   right:   A string which ends the math expression (i.e. the right delimiter).
+# right:   A string which ends the math expression (i.e. the right delimiter)

-#   display: Whether math in the expression should be rendered in display mode.
+# display: Whether math in the expression should be rendered in display mode

 [[params.katex.options.delimiters]]
   left = "$$"
   right = "$$"